St. Lambert's Church, Münster: Origin

 The failure of the one year radical anabaptist Münster rebellion in 1535 led to the capture and torture of John of Leiden, Bernhard Knipperdolling, and Bernhard Krechting.
-Following the execution of the three men in January 1536, the remains of their bodies were placed in the three cages for 50 years as a warning to other would-be rebels.
+Following the execution of the three men in January 1536, the remains of their bodies were placed in the three cages (gibbets) for 50 years as a warning to other would-be rebels.

 1800–2000

 Following the demolition and reconstruction of the spire in the 19th century, the cages were replaced back to their original position following minor repair to parts damaged by rust.

 On 18 November 1944, the church received a direct hit during a RAF bombing of the city.
 The highest cage came crashing to the ground whilst another fell into the organ loft.
 The third cage was left precariously dangling from the spire.
 When the church was repaired in 1948, the three cages were returned to their original positions.

 In 1987, the church installed three yellow bulbs in each of the cages to be lit from dusk until dawn each night "in memory of their departed souls."